The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Survey Analysis Methodologies

 \paragraph{Multiepoch combinations} (post-KLIP mean combinations) are utilized in cases where independent datasets were acquired for a given object within several days of one another.
-Although this technique of combining post-processed KLIPed images from multiple near-in-time epochs has been shown to yield detections in some cases where single epoch images do not reveal a high SNR source \citep[e.g.,][]{Wagner2018}, we caution that accreting companions are also likely variable, so higher SNR detections will only result in cases where the object is accreting at a detectable rate in both epochs.
-Given the detectable level of H$\alpha$ variability seen on night-to-night timescales in GAplanetS objects (see \citet{Balmer2022} and forthcoming results in Morales et al. 2022), accretion rates derived from combined data should be interpreted with caution.
+Although this technique of combining post-processed KLIPed images from multiple near-in-time epochs has been shown to yield detections in some cases where single epoch images do not reveal a high SNR source \citep[e.g.;][]{Wagner2018}, we caution that accreting companions are also likely variable, so higher SNR detections will only result in cases where the object is accreting at a detectable rate in both epochs.
+Given the detectable level of H$\alpha$ variability seen on night-to-night timescales in GAPlanetS objects (see \citet{Balmer2022}), accretion rates derived from combined data should be interpreted with caution.